 We’ve been using Moo’s magnificent printing service for our illustrated business cards since 2009, with a generous charity discount.
 ColaLife won the inaugural Moo Award in 2012, which gave us a year’s free printing, used to fund the first batches of our Training Cards for retailers and health workers.

 The first packaging company to offer us their design expertise, PI Global designed the first ‘AidPod’ as attractive, functional packaging for the first Kit Yamoyo, used in our trial.
-They introduced us to Amcor, and have gone on to support ColaLife with networking, contacts and advice.
+They introduced us to Amcor, and have gone on to support ColaLife with networking, contacts and pro bono advice.
 They introduced us to the prestigious Dupont Packaging Awards, and together we put in the Diamond Award winning entry in 2013.
 Awards are great to spread our message on the importance of health product design for the developing world.

 Polymer Containers (Zambia) Limited